argoproj/argo-cd/docs/operator-manual/ingress.md

 ### Option 2: SSL Termination at Ingress Controller

-Since ingress-nginx Ingress supports only a single protocol per Ingress object, an alternative way would be to define two Ingress objects.
-One for HTTP/HTTPS, and the other for gRPC:
+An alternative approach is to perform the SSL termination at the Ingress.
+Since an `ingress-nginx` Ingress supports only a single protocol per Ingress object, two Ingress objects need to be defined using the `nginx.ingress.kubernetes.io/backend-protocol` annotation, one for HTTP/HTTPS and the other for gRPC.

+Each ingress will be for a different domain (`argocd.example.com` and `grpc.argocd.example.com`).
+This requires that the Ingress resources use different TLS `secretName`s to avoid unexpected behavior.

 HTTP/HTTPS Ingress:
 ```yaml